sunilnl18/Project/README.md

-# Project Web Application with Frontend and Backend and this is a new addition this is main
+# Project with Frontend and Backend which is to launch the algorithm and the connectivity between the kafka server and the postgres DB

 ## Project
-You can sign up as new user using registration link also.
+You can create the configuration with the spring boot application and use the same config to run.

-The dashboard is auto-populated for first two users.
+Kafka consumer and producers will be created based on the configuration and the data fed from the csv will be read analysed and passed to topics.

 ## Prerequisites